-5.7.1 Enterprise deployment

-The following pre-requisite activities must first be carried out when TransCrypt is being deployed in an enterprise environment:
+1) Enterprise deployment: The following pre-requisite activities must first be carried out:

 - A public and private keypair must be generated for all users in the authentication domain who require access to encrypted file systems. - The public keys must be signed by an appropriate CA and the certificates made publicly accessible in the certificate repository.
 The trusted certificates store must be established for all computer systems that mount encrypted volumes.
-Smart cards, if used, must be issued to users. - The data recovery agent account must be established in the authentication domain and its certificate added to the repository.
-The corresponding private key may be split into multiple smart cards and issued to different persons.
+Smart cards, if used, must be issued to users.